 The Fund regularly publishes reports that combine strong analytics with community input to address some of the most pressing problems facing our students.

-Our next research report will explore the impact of transportation on Baltimore City Public School students’ learning experiences.
-Through interviews with hundreds of current high school students and analysis of past transportation policies and programs, the report will examine how students get to school, how safe they feel on their commute, the expense, and how transportation access impacts attendance, school choice, employment, and extracurricular participation.
-Drawing on recent research from the Baltimore Education Research Consortium, the Fund’s analysis will culminate with a set of findings about transportation in Baltimore City with recommendations for improvements.
+Our recent report, NOT IN SERVICE: Why Public Transit Must Aim to Serve Students, explores the impact of transportation on Baltimore City Public School students’ learning experiences.
+Through interviews with hundreds of current high school students and analysis of past transportation policies and programs, the report examines how students get to school, how safe they feel on their commute, the expense, and how transportation access impacts attendance, school choice, employment, and extracurricular participation.
+The Fund’s analysis culminates with a set of findings about transportation in Baltimore City with recommendations for improvements.

 Recent Reports Include: